Anorexia and Bulimia

 find these in self-help books or on the internet.

-- Think about joining a self-help group.
-Your GP may be able to
+- Think about joining a self-help group, such as B-eat.
+Your GP may also be

 - Avoid websites or social networks that encourage you to